rsachdeva/illuminatingdeposits-gcp-trigger/README.md

 gcf_analytics google cloud function is triggered by upload to illuminating_upload_json_bucket_output by gcf_interestcal cloud function and starts appending the calculations to BigQuery `delta_calculations` table in `gcfdeltaanalytics` table.
+Scope: Analytics triggered by a Submit of Interest Request only supported currently.
+Currently,
+* This appends a row in BigQuery for Interest Request Submitted.
+There is also env variable for query only mode to bypass this fpr development mode.
+* Based on the interest request submitted, this does query on BigQuery for delta calculations overall for last 5 requests to compare the delta calculations.
+This result is placed in Analytics struct
+* Then it also Publishes as JSON the analytics message to PubSub.

 ### Make steps for gcf_analytics deployment in cloud:
 Add alias tf=terraform in .zshrc or equivalent